JackDanna/FogentRoleplayTemplate/README.md

 |  Legendary  |  10  | 1d20, 2d12 |       42       |
 |   Mythic   |  11  | 2d20, 1d12 |       45       |
 |  Artifact  |  12  |    3d20    |       48       |

+# Variant Rule

+These are optional rules that aren't required and are up to the Narrator if they will be used.

+### Skill Specialty

+Once a skill's Dice Pool is equal to or greater than 8 dice you are considered a specialist in that skill.
+If you are a specialist for a skill, when asked to make a check utilizing that skill with a Challenge Level of 3 or less, you automatically pass if all of the following are true.

+- You are not under duress (No time pressure, no outside influences or aggression such as combat.)
+- The check is not contested.
+- The check is not a reflexive action.